spyder-ide/spyder-docs/doc/panes/editor.rst

 Run file
 ~~~~~~~~

-You can run any source file in the Editor by simply using the Run file button in Spyder’s toolbar or by pressing the F5 key.
+You can run any source file in the Editor by simply using the Run file button in Spyder's toolbar or by pressing the F5 key.
 You can also run your code by selecting  :menuselection:`Run --> Run` menu item.

 Run line
 ~~~~~~~~

-You can execute just a single line of your source code where the cursor currently resides by selecting the :guilabel:`Run selection or current line` option from the  :menuselection:`Run` menu or Spyder’s toolbar.
+You can execute just a single line of your source code where the cursor currently resides by selecting the :guilabel:`Run selection or current line` option from the  :menuselection:`Run` menu or Spyder's toolbar.
 Alternatively, you can use the F9 key to run any line.
 After executing your selected line of code, the cursor automatically advances to the next line.
 This helps you run your code in sequential order with a single line step.